 Educators set to meet in Louisville in 2018

-DENVER – On the final full day of the of the Association of Presbyterian Church Educators (APCE) annual event meeting last week in Denver, Colorado, participants attended a sampling of more than 60 workshops, participate in a holy humor worship service and honored fellow educators for excellence in their work and careers.
+On the final full day of the Association of Presbyterian Church Educators (APCE) annual event meeting in Denver, participants attended a sampling of more than 60 workshops, participated in a holy humor worship service and honored fellow educators for excellence in their work and careers.

-Guided the annual event theme of “God With Us in the Chaos,” the Rev. Amy Kim Kyremes-Parks, director of spiritual formation at Fairmount Presbyterian Church in Cleveland Heights, Ohio, led a workshop titled “Using Art to Help Children, Youth and Adults BE STILL.”
+Guiding the annual event theme of “God with Us in the Chaos,” the Rev. Amy Kim Kyremes-Parks, director of spiritual formation at Fairmount Presbyterian Church in Cleveland Heights, Ohio, led a workshop titled “Using Art to Help Children, Youth and Adults BE STILL.”

 Cheek says a philosophy of youth ministry is an important aspect of creating new and simple methods of engagement.
 “Sometimes you can feel like you’re overworked—and just a hamster on a hamster wheel—so giving [educators] an opportunity to pause and think though why youth ministry exists is important,” he said.
 “We believe we exist to empower youth and families for lifelong discipleship.”